 Unison will contribute up to half of your down payment in exchange for an equity stake in your home.
 In some cases, this program can give the homebuyer a 20% down payment—providing a smaller mortgage, lower monthly rates, and eliminating the need for private mortgage insurance (PMI).

-Co-buyers (including parents, other non-spouse parties, and firms like Unison) accounted for 17.4% of all Q1 2018 home sales.
 With one-third of millennials homeowners choosing to buy in urban centers (Seattle, The Bay Area) where home prices continue to rise, the need for down payment support firms and home equity investors will most likely proceed in the near future.

 This willingness for millennials to give up a partial stake in their home to forgo a monthly payment suggests a new relationship with the idea of owning property—a generational shift that prioritizes ease, convenience, and technology over complete ownership.